 Released: March 25, 2012

 When I speak at conventions, I often provide handouts for the sessions I’m on.
-Since many of these handouts are of general interest, I also upload them to this web site.
-I also provide a series of writing exercises for the Hourlings Writing Group, the intermediate/advanced group to which I belong.
-Those writing exercises are available online, too.
+Since many of these handouts are of general interest, I also upload them to this website.
+Likewise, I’ve created hand-outs based on questions I’ve recieved from my writing group or from workshop attendees.